zdravkov/kendo-docs/api/wrappers/jsp/chart/title.md

 ### kendo:chart-title-border

-The border of the title.
+The border of the series.

 More documentation is available at [kendo:chart-title-border](chart/title-border).